 Your home is your sanctuary — a retreat from the world where you should feel safe and secure.
 Unfortunately, many other animals may feel the same way.

-It can be scary to hear scratching noises in your walls, ceiling, garage or attic at night.
+It can be scary to hear a scratching noise in your walls, ceiling, garage or attic at night.
 In these situations, your imagination can be your worst enemy, as you picture every possible intruder and wonder how much damage they might do.
 In many instances, animals will invade in search of warmth, shelter, nourishment and a place to raise their babies.
 This guide will teach you to identify which pests you hear at night and what actions you should take.

 Why My Home?